amorgun/blender_gladius/README.md

 # Blender Gladius Addon
 Blender addon for importing models from the game  Warhammer 40,000: Gladius - Relics of War

+_If you like this addon, please consider giving this repository a ⭐star⭐_

 ![blender_screenshot](images/artifact.png)

 ## Features